Sepruko/Sepruko/README.md

 ## Work & Life

-- Currently looking for employment in the technology industry.
+- Currently looking for employment in the technology industry...
-  - Australia, **not** willing to move internationally.
+  - I am positioned in Australia, and I am **not** willing to move internationally,
-  - Remote-only is preferred, moving domestically would still be a challenge for me both mentally and financially.
+  - and remote-only is preferred, moving domestically would still be a challenge for me financially.

 - My day-to-day life consists of...
+  - completing a vocational education course for a **Cert IV** in Information Technology,
+    - I will be looking to work towards both a **Diploma**, and then a **Bachelors** in the same area.

-  - Participating in the community, such as officiating local leagues for football (soccer).
+  - participating in the community, such as officiating local leagues for football (soccer),
+  - watching and reading programming content, so that I can better my knowledge of both existing and emerging technologies,
-  - Working on my own projects, such as [Gophigure][gh-gophigure].
+  - and working on my own projects, such as [Gophigure][gh-gophigure].
     - This project includes both a Discord bot, and a framework empowering developers to build applications integrated with the Discord platform.

     <br/>